marinamadaras/CHIPxDeception/README.md

+# CHIP Adaptation for BSc Project: To deceive or self-deceive

+This project is an adaptation of the CHIP Modular System done in the context of the BSc project **To deceive or self-deceive** at the TU Delft.
+This repository is forked from the original CHIP one, and has implemented three new modules: [front-end-intervention](./modules/front-end-intervention/) , [reasoning-intervention](./modules/reasoning-intervention/) and [response-generator-intervention](./modules/response-generator-intervention/).

+To set up the CHIP system, first take a look at the _original documentation below_ and then follow the steps from the [Intervention Setup Documentation](documentation/INTERVENTION_SETUP.md).

+You can find more documentation about the project in the [documentation](./documentation/) folder.

+***

 # CHIP Modular System

 Welcome!
 This README will explain the general structure of the CHIP Modular System, and how to use it appropriately for your goals.